mli/new-docs/python/guide/packages/gluon/init.md

 ## Instantiating a Network

 Let's see what happens when we instantiate a network.
-We start a multilayer perceptron.
+We start by defining a multi-layer perceptron.

 ```{.python .input}
 from mxnet import init, nd